 College of Engineering & Applied Science Living Learning Community

-First-year CEAS students living on campus have the opportunity to join our Living-Learning Community (LLC), a residence-based program that focuses on establishing an effective support system, developing a meaningful academic and professional identity, and participating in an inclusive community.
+First-year CEAS students living on campus have the opportunity to join our Living-Learning Community (LLC), a residence-based program that focuses on establishing an effective support system, developing a meaningful academic and professional identity, and participating in a welcoming community.

 About the Program